-One of the most popular autumn spices is also one of the most beneficial spices to consume during the fall weather.
-Cinnamon dates as far back to Ancient Egypt and is a common spice found in many recipes.
-Cinnamon is high ih powerful antioxidants, such as polyphenols, which have anti-inflammatory properties that can help reduce disease.
-Cinnamon has also been shown to reduce fasting blood sugar levels, having a potent anti-diabetic effect, and can also help lower insulin resistance.
+One of the most popular autumn spices is also one of the most beneficial spices to consume during the fall and winter months.
+Cinnamon's use as an herbal remedy dates as far back as ancient Egypt, and it is a common spice used in many recipes today.
+Cinnamon is high in powerful antioxidants, such as polyphenols, which have anti-inflammatory properties that can help reduce the risk of illness and disease.
+Cinnamon has also been shown to support healthy blood sugar levels and may also help lower insulin resistance.

-Despite its name. nutmeg is not actually a nut, but rather a seed.
-Said to be the fruit of an evergreen tree native of Indonesia, nutmeg is packed with vitamins and minerals, which leads to many health benefits such as its ability to relieve pain, soothe indigestion, strengthen cognitive function, detoxify the body, reduce insomnia, increase immune system function, and improve blood circulation.
+Despite its name, nutmeg is not actually a nut, but rather the seed of several species of evergreen tree native to Indonesia.
+Nutmeg is packed with vitamins and minerals, which leads to many health benefits such as its ability to help relieve pain, soothe indigestion, strengthen cognitive function, detoxify the body, reduce insomnia, promote optimal immune system function, and improve blood circulation.

-Cloves are commonly used in spice blends for rubs and marinades, including the popular blends Chinese five-spice powder, garam masala, in Vietnamese pho, as they give an earthy, savory note to dishes.
-Cloves have traditionally been used in medicine as they have many antioxidants like the compound eugenol, which has been shown to reduce oxidative stress and damage.
-Cloves are also a rich source of manganese, which is essential for brain function.
+Cloves are commonly used in spice blends for rubs and marinades, including the popular blends Chinese five-spice powder and garam masala, as well as in Vietnamese phở, because they give an earthy, savory note to dishes.
+Cloves have been used traditionally in medicine because of their many antioxidants, including the compound eugenol, which has been shown to help reduce oxidative stress and protect healthy cells from damage.
+Cloves are also a rich source of manganese, which is essential for optimal brain function.

 A spice but slightly sweet, cardamom is often found in chai, desserts, and some savory recipes.
-Cardamom is not only a flavor enhancer, but has special compounds that may help fight cancer cells.
-Cardamom may also protect against digestive issues, stomach ulcers, kill common mouth bacteria and prevent cavities.
+Cardamom is not only a flavor enhancer, but it has special compounds that may help fight cancer cells.
+Cardamom may also protect against digestive issues and stomach ulcers, as well as destroy common mouth bacteria and help prevent cavities.

-Allspice refers to the dried berries of the plant Pimenta dioica, an evergreen shru, and is named allspice because it has properties reminiscent of cinnamon, nutmeg, cloves, pepper, juniper, and ginger combined.
-Allspice has carminative properties, which means it can relieve gas, bloating, and stomach upset.
+Allspice refers to the dried berries of the plant Pimenta dioica, a small evergreen tree, and is named allspice because its flavor and aroma are reminiscent of cinnamon, nutmeg, cloves, pepper, juniper, and ginger combined.
+Allspice has a long list of medicinal benefits, including its carminative properties (meaning it can help relieve gas, bloating, and stomach upset).
 Some people apply allspice directly to affected areas for muscle pain and toothache, or put it on their skin to kill germs.